matheusfillipe/GDScript-REPL/README.md

 The gdscript server is implemented in a way that it will send the return output to the client but not stdout.
 So if you type `1+1` you will receive `2` but you can't receive `print(2)` event though that will be still shown on the server's output.

-Currently this does support multiline and it wouldn't be trivial to implement but you can fake multiline input in a single line in both the irc bot and REPL by using a `;`.
+Currently this doesn't perfectly support multiline and you have to manually fix the identation sometimes.
+You can also "fake" multiline input in a single line in both the irc bot and REPL by using a `;`.
 Those will be replaced to `\n` at runtime, for example:

 ```gdscript
 func inc(value):; var new = value + 1; return value